 Controversial BitFinex Connection

-The BitFinex connection of Tether raised many questions.
-BitFinex was the first cryptocurrency exchange where Tether was introduced.
-Tether started being available on Bitfinex from January 2015.
-Within no time, stablecoins became a market favorite and gained tremendous success.
+BitFinex was the first cryptocurrency exchange to list Tether, in January 2015.
+Within a short space of time, stablecoins became a market favorite and gained tremendous success.

-An increase in the trading volume of Tether and other stablecoins on BitFinex benefited BitFinex as well.
-It led to an increase in user activity on the platform.
+An increase in the trading volume of Tether and other stablecoins on BitFinex benefited the exchange, by driving traffic and user activity to the platform.
 BitFinex was at the top of the table in terms of the total trading volume of Tether.

 The success of Tether also attracted criticism toward it.
 Many of its detractors started raising questions about Tether’s solvency.
 The sudden rise of Tether made researchers look into the BitFinex connection of Tether.